TechniPoet/MeshTool/README.md

 # MeshTool
+This tool will be used for generating meshes in editor along splines.
+Furture work will include combining spline meshes with other types of generated meshes.

 ## Progress
 So far I have setup the custom inspector to generate a spline.
 This should allow for extending a spline as far as we want.